wlonk/arcadia/arcadia.md

 exceptions.
 Sometimes first names are used, sometimes servants aren't woken in the middle of the night.

-**Who's Who**: when you need a new NPC, simply draw a card, interpret it, describe the character and assign them that card.
-At the end of the season, when NPC cards are re-assigned, their card may change, but for now, be guided by how fate describes them.

 **Understatement**: you can achieve a feeling of magical realism by maintaining understatement, a calm matter-of-fact aspect to describing magic.
 To paraphrase Mark Twain, do not "glance around from face to face, collecting applause".
 This